 So what do you think?
 Would your child enjoy one of the above activities?
 Whether you utilize one of these ideas or one of your own, one thing is certain – play is an enjoyable part of childhood.
 So, it only makes sense that we tap into that to ensure that vegetables earn that rightful title as well!

-For more ideas on everything from how to encourage your little ones to love vegetables to kids’ activities to holistic living tips and tricks for the whole family, you can find me on Instagram @happyhealthycasa or by following along at my blog HAPPy Healthy Casa.
-I love connecting with other moms and supporting one another on this journey of raising healthy families and encourage you to reach out at any time!
+For more ideas on how to encourage your little ones to love vegetables, give me a follow on social media!
+I love share to holistic living tips and tricks for the whole family on Instagram @happyhealthycasa.
+You can also connect with me on my blog HAPPy Healthy Casa.
+I love connecting with other moms and supporting one another on this journey of raising healthy families.
 Special thanks again to Taesha for inviting me into this beautiful “veggie-loaded” community she has created alongside all of you!